CorentinMlo/weather_app/README.md

 ## QUICK START

-clone / download this project from gitHub<br>
+- clone / download this project from gitHub<br>

-create an account on [MapBox](https://www.mapbox.com/) and get the API token back.
+- create an account on [MapBox](https://www.mapbox.com/) and get the API token back.
 Same for [DarkSky](https://darksky.net/dev) with the secret KEY

-create `.env` file with
+- create `.env` file with
 ```MAPBOX_API_TOKEN```
 ```DARKSKY_API_KEY``` on the root directory

+- run :

 > npm install <br>